graphile/graphile.github.io/src/pages/graphile-build/all-hooks.md

   - `GraphQLEnumType` add any root-level attributes, e.g. add a description
   - `GraphQLEnumType:values` add values
   - `GraphQLEnumType:values:value` customize an individual value from above

-- `GraphQLSchema`: This event defines the root-level schema configuration;
-   hook it to add `query`, `mutation`, `subscription` root operations or similar options.

 - `finalize`: This event is triggered when the schema has been constructed, hook it to modify or wrap the built schema instance.